kubernetes/community/contributors/design-proposals/code-generator/kubegen.md

 flags are provided, API groups will not be implicitly discovered.
 Only API versions for groups specified with `--api-group` will be discovered.

+- `--api-version`: generate for this API version
+- `--api-group`: generate for all API versions in this group

 ```sh
 kubegen versioned --api-version apps/v1 --api-version apps/v1beta1 --api-version extensions/v1beta1
 ```